JRC404/master-17/html/firstSite/css.md

 Three different ways of using CSS

 1. Inline styling - this is the devil.
 The devil.
+But easy to implement, so, sometimes, you can get away with it.
+But you shouldn't do it.
 2. Internal styling - this is like, well, a cousin that you see at Christmas
 3. External styling - this is the bee's knees